luna/luna-rfcs/text/module-system.md

     EfficientMap = if expectedBuckets > threshold then HashMap else TreeMap
 ```

-- The modules are too tied in with syntax.
-I am going to postpone this work for
-  now until we have the most rudimentary package system working.

 ```
 module TreeMap k v : Map k v =
     fromList = ...